Abhisheksinha1506/dream-web-launchpad/README.md

   - **Automated Repetitive Tasks:** Used Cursor to automate repetitive changes (e.g., renaming, updating props, refactoring components) across the codebase, saving significant manual effort.
   - **Debugging and Troubleshooting:** When encountering errors or unexpected UI behavior, Cursor’s AI assistant provided targeted fixes and explanations, streamlining the debugging process.
   - **Documentation and Best Practices:** Cursor suggested best practices for accessibility, responsive design, and code organization, ensuring a high-quality, maintainable codebase.
+  - **Screenshot Management & Documentation:** Cursor was used to organize, rename, and reference screenshots for both desktop and mobile views, making the documentation clear and professional.

 ### Lovable
 - **How it was used (in depth):**